Sauna

 A sauna (/ˈsɔːnə, ˈsaʊnə/, /fi/) is a room or building designed as a place to experience dry or wet heat sessions or an establishment with one or more of these facilities.
 The steam and high heat make the bathers perspire.
 A thermometer in a sauna is used to measure temperature; a hygrometer can be used to measure levels of humidity or steam.
-Infrared therapy is often referred to as a type of sauna, but according to the Finnish sauna organizations, infrared is not a sauna.